alexmo-maker/bczt-grain-boundary-analysis/README.md

 # bczt-grain-boundary-analysis
-This script was developed and used for the grain boundary and grain size analysis presented in a Master’s thesis on doped BCZT ceramics (Graz University of Technology, 2026).
+This script was developed and used for the grain boundary and grain size analysis presented in a Master's thesis on doped BCZT ceramics (Graz University of Technology, 2026).

 # BCZT Grain Boundary Analysis